 Budget Friendly and Indestructible

 Hands down, you cannot beat the value that you can get from lodge.
-For only 20 dollar, you will get a pan that last a life time.
+For only 20 dollar, you will get a pan that last a lifetime.
 Dont spend top dollar on a high end cast iron pan.
-At the temperature of which you sear the steak, the seasoning will be ruined.
-It will loose all its non stick property.
-Buy those high end cast iron pan to cook other stuff.
+At steak searing temperature it can easily burn and ruin the seasoning.
+For this reason, it might be a good ideal to get a cast iron pan for steak and one for regular cooking.

 What is my Best Frying Pan for Steak?